oxsecurity/megalinter/docs/descriptors/snakemake_snakemake.md

                         Snakefile are used.
-Note that this is intended primarily for internal use and may lead to unexpected results otherwise. (default: None) --max-jobs-per-second MAX_JOBS_PER_SECOND
+Note that this is intended primarily for internal use and may lead to unexpected results otherwise. (default: None) --local-groupid LOCAL_GROUPID
+                        Name for local groupid, meant for internal use only.
+                        (default: local)
+  --max-jobs-per-second MAX_JOBS_PER_SECOND
                         Maximal number of cluster/drmaa jobs per second, default is 10, fractions allowed. (default: 10)